 1.Thank God for the struggle even for depression.

-2.Thank God that the battle is His and ask the Holy Spirit to teach you to rest in Him despite the illness of depression.
+2.Thank God that the battle is his and ask the Holy Spirit to teach you to rest in him despite the illness of depression.

 3. Ask God to use your feeble efforts to bless others.

-I recall one person who 1.finally responded to an antidepressant, 2.was discharged from the hospital, and 3. the government promptly pulled the medication off the market and 4.she relapsed and we had tried all the alternatives.— Finally she said to the Lord, ” You don’t have to take away my depression I am even going to thank you for it, but please use my life to bless others.”— That week she was allowed to lead two friends to salvation and talk another friend out of getting a divorce and going to counseling instead.
+I recall one person who 1.finally responded to an antidepressant, 2.was discharged from the hospital, and 3. the government promptly pulled the medication off the market and 4.she relapsed and we had tried all the alternatives.— Finally she said to the Lord, ” You don’t have to take away my depression I am even going to thank you for it, but please use my life to bless others.”— That week she was allowed to lead two friends to salvation and talked another friend out of getting a divorce and go to counseling instead.
 She called me in a panic.
 “Does that mean God will never cure me?”
-I told her that I could not answer that, but at least He was using her.
+I told her that I could not answer that, but at least he was using her.

 Another old lady from my church was almost blind, was lame, and constantly hallucinated old revival hymns.
 She kept asking God to heal her or take her home to heaven.
 I told her that if she kept that up she would live to 120.
-Elijah and others have asked God to just kill them and He never obliged.
-When she said, “Lord you don’t have to heal me but please help me to witness to the caregivers that enter my room-He did!
-Now with the first one God led us to a new approach that worked and with the second He let her minster for a few weeks then took her home.
+Elijah and others have asked God to just kill them and he never obliged.
+When she said, “Lord you don’t have to heal me but please help me to witness to the caregivers that enter my room-he did!
+Now with the first one God led us to a new approach that worked and with the second he let her minster for a few weeks then took her home.

 He did the former for me when I had my claustrophobia but the latter in regards to my never fitting into the church.
 I don’t know, but suspect that if he made me so that I fit in then I would no longer fit his plans for me.